RealMasterGod/mern-blog-site/README.md

 Users can also update their account.

 # 2. Technologies
-I have used  ReactJs, Vite to create the frontend and it uses context Api
+I have used  ReactJs, Vite to create the frontend and it uses context API.
+The backend is done in Node/ExpressJs and it uses mongodb as database.

 ## React + Vite